-Urban Decay Just Revealed The PERFECT Celeb Spokesmodel
+Urban Decay Just Revealed The Perfect Celeb Spokesmodel

-Hot off the heels of its smash Gwen Stefani collab, everyone's favorite IDGAF beauty brand announced Orange Is The New Black actress, Ruby Rose, as the brand's newest spokesperson.
+Hot off the heels of its smash Gwen Stefani collab, everyone's favourite IDGAF beauty brand announced Orange Is The New Black actress, Ruby Rose, as the brand's newest spokesperson.

 Founder Wende Zomnir has long described the Urban Decay girl as "not only the coolest girl in the room, but the nicest."
 That no-mean-girls motto applies perfectly to Rose.
 The 29-year-old Australian DJ/model/actress/radio host/former MTV VJ (is there anything she hasn't done?) is mesmerizing in her beauty, completely relatable, and an outspoken proponent of LGBTQ rights.
 Identifying as gender fluid, Rose released a video that went viral back in 2015 depicting her "breaking free" by removing some of the hallmarks of femininity and revealing a masculine, Robert De Niro-circa-Taxi brash bravado.